higan-emu/higan/README.md

 ![higan logo © byuu](https://byuu.org/images/higan/github/byuu-higan-logo.png)

-higan is a multi-system emulator with an uncompromising focus on accuracy and code readability.
+higan is a multi-system emulator from [byuu](https://byuu.org/about) with an uncompromising focus on accuracy and code readability.

 It is a research project meant to improve all emulators through open source collaboration, and as such is not meant to be used as a standard emulator for